Destruction everywhere, help scarce after Afghanistan quake

 The United Nations has put the death toll at 770 people but warned it could rise further.
 Either toll would make the quake Afghanistan’s deadliest in two decades.

-“I don’t know what will happen to us or how we should restart our lives,” Gul said on Sunday, his hands bruised and his shoulder injured.
+“I don’t know what will happen to us or how we should restart our lives,” Gul told The Associated Press on Sunday, his hands bruised and his shoulder injured.
 “We don’t have any money to rebuild.”

 It’s a fear shared among thousands in the impoverished villages where the fury of the quake has fallen most heavily — in Paktika and Khost provinces, along the jagged mountains that straddle the country’s border with Pakistan.